-What makes transaction management in Athennian powerful is the automation between classes of capital, transactions, shareholdings and certificates.
-In order to take advantage of this automation, you first need to understand the fundamentals and relationships between these four systems.
+What makes transaction management in Athennian powerful is the automation between shares/unit classes, transactions, shareholdings and certificates.
+However, to take advantage of this automation, you first need to understand the fundamentals and relationships between these four systems.

-When you create a new transaction in the Securities > Shares > Transactions tab, the transaction will automatically default to a Pending status, a new certificate will be created with an Issued status and a shareholding record will be created.
+When you create a new transaction in the Securities > Shares > Transactions tab (as shown below), the transaction will automatically default to a Pending status, a new certificate will be created with an Issued status and a shareholding record will be created.
 You can click on the transaction record to confirm it once all of your documents are signed and filed.

 Shareholdings are aggregate shares and certificates that are held by one or more parties joined in an equity interest.
 Shareholdings exist at the class level.
-If you have a shareholding in Class A Shares, you will need to create a new shareholding in the Class B Shares, even if it involves in the same parties.
+Therefore, even if a shareholder holds Class A Shares, a new shareholding will need to be created to issue Class B Shares to that same shareholder.
 Segregating interests like this is an information architecture decision to enable faster loading of data and calculations of ownership and voting percentages across classes.

 Shareholdings allow you to include multiple parties to an equity interest.
 You can describe each party's interest using the dropdown list as a trustee, beneficial owner, joint holder, administrator, receiver and a variety of other interest types.